MarkWarneke/markwarneke.github.io/_posts/2020-07-23-Deploy-AKS-Kubernetes-Using-TypeScript-Terraform-CDK.md

 export interface KubernetesClusterConfig extends TerraformMetaArguments
 ```

 The interface describes the properties of the configuration.
-Leveraging a code editor like VSCode  shift clicking `KubernetesClusterKubeConfig` will reveal the implementation.
+Leveraging a code editor like VSCode  shift-clicking `KubernetesClusterKubeConfig` will reveal the implementation.

 We can see which properties of the configuration are mandatory and which are optional.
 Optional properties are postfixed with a question-mark `?`, e.g. `readonly apiServerAuthorizedIpRanges?: string[];`.